 Often, Agile is implemented as a process change.
-This happens when you have people go through training and then optionally give them support from coaches to help sustain the new things that they've learned.
-A process-first Transformation is predicated on the assumption that adopting team level practices will yield-through iteration and retrospective-an understanding of the impediments that are preventing true Agility.
-Furthermore, we must assume that the team will be able to identify the root causes and actually resolve them.
+This happens when you have people go through training and then optionally give them support from coaches to help sustain the new things they've learned.
+A processfirst Transformation is predicated on the assumption that adopting team-level practices will yield-through iteration and retrospective-an understanding of the impediments that are preventing true Agility.
+Furthermore, it assumes the team will be able to identify and resolve the root cause of those obstacles.